-VDEP is calculated based on changes to species composition, structural stage, and canopy closure using methods described in the Interagency Fire Regime Condition Class Guidebook.
-LANDFIRE VDEP is based on departure of current vegetation conditions from reference vegetation conditions only, whereas the Guidebook approach includes departure of current fire regimes from those of the reference period.
-LANDFIRE simulates historical vegetation reference conditions using the vegetation and disturbance dynamics model VDDT (Vegetation Dynamics Development Tool) (LANDSUM for LF_1.0.0 only).
-Current vegetation conditions are derived from a classification of existing vegetation type, cover, and height.
+Vegetation Departure (VDEP) indicates how different current vegetation on a landscape is from estimated historical conditions.
+VDEP is based on changes to species composition, structural stage, and canopy closure using methods originally described in the Interagency Fire Regime Condition Class Guidebook, but is not identical to those methods.
+LANDFIRE VDEP is based only on departure of current vegetation conditions from reference vegetation conditions, whereas the Guidebook approach includes departure of current fire regimes from those of the reference period.

 VDEP is a landscape metric and is scale dependent.
 Every pixel in a unique biophysical settings (BpS) in a summary unit has the same VDEP value.
 These large landscape values may not represent smaller areas within a summary unit.